tachyon-beep/eidolon/docs/ARCHITECTURE.md

-# MONAD Architecture
+# Eidolon Architecture

 ## Overview

-MONAD implements a hierarchical agent system where AI agents analyze code at multiple abstraction levels, with findings flowing upward to create a unified system-level perspective.
+Eidolon implements a hierarchical agent system where AI agents analyze code at multiple abstraction levels, with findings flowing upward to create a unified system-level perspective.

 ## Core Principles